Required

 Differences Between Assault and Domestic Violence Charges in New York City

 Understanding the differences between assault and domestic violence charges in New York City is instrumental when building a domestic violence case.
 While the offenses might seem similar, it is important to consider what makes the charges different, and how these differences can impact your case.
-If you have been charged with domestic violence, consult an experienced and intelligent domestic violence lawyer that can break the differences down, and explain the implications of the charges you face.
+If you have been charged with domestic violence, consult an experienced domestic violence lawyer that can break the differences down, and explain the implications of the charges you face.

 Defining Assault